cristianoag/meetingcosts/README.md

 # MeetingCosts - A Teams Meeting App to estimate meeting costs
-This Teams meeting app provides an estimated total cost of a meeting based on its duration and the assumed cost of participants by job title.
-It was built using [Microsoft 365 Agents Toolkit](https://aka.ms/teams-toolkit) and [Teams Client Library](https://learn.microsoft.com/en-us/javascript/api/overview/msteams-client?view=msteams-client-js-latest).
+In today’s workplace, meetings consume a significant portion of employees’ time and resources, but organizations often lack visibility into the true cost of these meetings.
+Without a way to quantify the financial impact, it’s difficult to evaluate whether the outcomes justify the expense.
+This can lead to inefficient meeting practices, wasted time, and hidden costs that accumulate across teams and departments.
+Leaders and employees alike need a simple way to understand the economic value of their meetings to drive more intentional, productive collaboration.

-It needs to be added in a Teams meeting and will detect the meeting duration and participants automatically.
-The app will use a predefined cost for each job title to estimate the total cost of the meeting.
+MeetingCosts is a Microsoft Teams meeting app that provides an estimate of the total cost of any meeting.
+Using the Microsoft 365 Agents Toolkit and the Teams Client Library, the app automatically detects the meeting’s duration and participants.
+It then applies predefined cost assumptions based on participants’ job titles to calculate the overall expense.

-The app uses a Azure Logic App to handle the business logic and can be easily customized to fit your needs.
-If you need to customize the cost per job title, you can edit the logic app workflow in Azure Portal and include a specific action to update the cost per job title or other logic you may need.
+The app’s logic is powered by an Azure Logic App, making it easy to customize.
+Users can update cost estimates per job title or add custom rules directly through the Azure Portal.
+By integrating seamlessly into Teams meetings, MeetingCosts helps organizations gain transparency into meeting costs, promote more effective use of time, and encourage smarter decision-making.

-A possible improvement to this app would be activate the MCP server configuration in the logic apps so we can turn the logic app into a tool in the MCP server and then have a Copilot Agent to interact with the logic app.
-This way we can have a more interactive experience with the app and have a Copilot Agent to help us with the meeting costs estimation when added in a meeting.
+Future improvements could include enabling MCP server configuration so the Logic App can act as a tool for Copilot Agents.
+This would allow users to interact with the cost estimation logic conversationally, creating a more dynamic and AI-powered experience inside Teams.

 ![MeetingCosts app screenshot showing cost estimation UI](images/2025-09-17_14-48.png)